Last updated on July 7th, 2021 at 03:19 pm

 Mostly, though, education programs don’t work, for reasons beyond mere misunderstanding of the issue.
 One fundamental problem is the word “technical” in the term technical debt.
 Non-technologists must be forgiven for believing that since technical debt is inherently technical, it follows that its causes are also technical, that technologists are solely responsible for creating technical debt, and that non-technologists play no role.
 Those conclusions are, of course, false, but the beliefs persist, and many non-technologists adopt the view that “It’s your problem—fix it.”

 A second cause of misconceptions about the causes of technical debt lies in the belief that technologists aren’t working very hard.
 This belief is founded on assumptions many of us make about what diligent work looks like.
 Many non-technologists have roles in General Management, Sales, Marketing, or Business Development.
-They’re working hard when they’re in contact with each other or with people external to the enterprise.
+They’re working hard when they’re in contact with each other or with people outside the enterprise.
 They’re traveling, conversing by telephone, or attending or hosting meetings.
 By contrast, technologists are working hard when they’re at their desks, or attending (face-to-face or virtual) meetings.
 They do attend meetings off premises, but they do so at much lower rates than do many non-technologists.

 When non-technologists assess the technologists’ work ethic, they tend to use the same standards and assumptions they apply to themselves.
 They under-estimate the technologists’ activity level because outwardly, technologists appear more often to be what non-technologists would regard as “idle”—sitting at their desks, thinking, or typing [Schein 2016].